What are the CMS LTC Regulations?

 • The Certified Dietary Manager, Certified Food Protection Professional (CDM, CFPP) credential is now listed as the primary qualification for the Director of Food and Nutrition Services in the absence of a full-time dietitian.

 • While CMS lists the CDM, CFPP credential as the primary qualification for the Director of Food and Nutrition Services, the regulations also acknowledge state requirements for staffing qualifications.
-Currently, 18 states require the CDM, CFPP to serve as Director of Food and Nutrition Services.
+Currently, the CDM, CFPP meets requirements in 18 states.
 View the list of states HERE.

 • CMS also posted two additional documents that are important to CDM, CFPPs.

-Phase 2 Tag Crosswalk – Click HERE to see which F Tag changes are relevant to CDM, CFPPS?
+•Phase II Tag Crosswalk – Click HERE to see which F-Tag changes are relevant to CDM, CFPPS

 According to the requirements, individuals who are currently employed as the designated Director of Food and Nutrition Services prior to November 28, 2016 will have five years to meet the staffing requirements outlined by CMS.
 Individuals hired after November 28, 2016 will have no later than one year to meet these staffing requirements.